softleader/helm-run/README.md

       --dos2unix                   convert FILE from DOS to Unix format (default true) --entrypoint stringArray     the ENTRYPOINT of the image (default [/bin/bash]) -h, --help                       help for helm
-      --image string               image for running command (default "softleader/helm") --local                      command store on local storage, not on github --rm                         automatically remove the container when it exits (default true)
+  -i, --image string               image for running command (default "softleader/helm") -l, --local                      command store on local storage, not on github
+      --rm                         automatically remove the container when it exits (default true)
 ```